 Stern winter comes with its rough blast:

 —The 1793 Old Farmer’s Almanac

-January rings in the new year.
-May we all look back to count our blessings and look forward to good weather, good plantings, good health, and new beginnings!
+JANUARY rings in the new year.
+May we all look back to count our blessings and look forward to good weather, good plantings, good health, and new beginnings in 2017!

-Twelfth Night, the eve of January 5, is in English folk custom the end of Christmas merrymaking, and in ancient Celtic tradition the end of the 12-day winter solstice celebration.
+The eve of January 5 brings Twelfth Night, an English folk custom the end of Christmas merrymaking, and in ancient Celtic tradition the end of the 12-day winter solstice celebration.
 On Twelfth Night, it was customary for the assembled company to toast each other from the wassail bowl.

-Epiphany falls on January 6.
+On January 6 falls Epiphany.
 According to the New Testament’s Gospels, on this date the Magi, the three wise men or kings, venerated and brought gifts to the infant Jesus.
-Bake a traditional King Cake with a lucky bean inside!
+Bake a King Cake with a lucky bean inside!

 On the 17th is Benjamin Franklin’s birthday.
 He was not only was a world-renowned statesman, inventor, and scientist, but also was fascinated by agriculture.
 Here at the OFA, we consider him the father of almanacs.
-Thanks for everything Ben!
+See how much you know about Ben.

 Recipes for the Season